-Here is a sampling of current or recent projects conducted by CHE:
+Here is a sampling of current or recent projects conducted by CHE researchers:

 - Interrupting Place-based Inequality: Building Sustainable Communities through Shared-Equity Homeownership.
-This three-year National Science Foundation project, begun in 2016, surveys changes in economic, social, and cultural capital associated with residence in Community Land Trust housing.
+This National Science Foundation project surveys changes in economic, social, and cultural capital associated with residence in Community Land Trust housing.
 CLT housing, which is becoming more widespread in the US, may provide an advantageous alternative form of homeownership for low-income households.

 -- Public Science Project: Dr. Maria Torre, Director

 - Child Friendly Communities.
 The goal of this long-term international project has been to devise an approach for integrating children’s rights into local development initiatives and educational programs through a participatory, intergenerational and child-friendly assessment and planning methodology.
 The result of five years of funded research and development, the Child Friendly Communities resource has been made available online as an open-source toolkit and guide (see the CERG section of this website).
 Piloted in 9 countries with UNICEF's Child Friendly Cities and Communities initiative in 2008, the methods and tools have since been adapted, scaled, and implemented in more than 27 countries by a range of organizations and government entities interested in children’s rights.